 The final component of the thru-hike may be evident already from the previous.
 That is the process of learning through the entire experience.
 As reader and possibly as a perspective JMT hiker, the points above might have sounded like cheesy fortune cookie blurbs.
 That’s because these are things each of us have to learn for ourselves regardless if someone has told us before or we’ve read it in a long rambly blog.
 A thru-hike allows us to learn through first hand experience the importance community, of our own capabilities, and of ourselves.
 It’s hard to learn those things without the experience.

 It could be our backpacking and camping habits.
 There were surprisingly many first time backpackers on the trail and to figure out what works for each of us just takes time in doing it.
-Things like not wearing cotton you’ll learn very quickly once you are on the trail, like I did on the Tour du Mont Blanc.
-You can dive deep into the rabbit hole of equipment to take on the trail and ultralight discussions, but the best way to figure out what you prefer is to learn by doing.
+Things like not wearing cotton is something you’ll learn very quickly once you are on the trail, like I did on the Tour du Mont Blanc.
+You can dive deep into the rabbit hole of equipment to take on the trail or ultralight discussions beforehand, but the best way to figure out what you prefer is to learn by doing.

 Regardless whether we are on the John Muir Trail or life in general, the key is that it is all a learning experience.
-That is the last I have to say about the JMT as a whole for now, it allows us to learn about skills of backpacking, the wonders of nature, the importance of community and friends, how to deal with the ever changing nature, and ourselves.
+The JMT experience as a whole allows us to learn about skills of backpacking, the wonders of nature, the importance of community and friends, how to deal with the ever changing nature, and ourselves.

 However, the individual experience of the Sierra Nevadas may vary for each individual and is a whole separate topic that I’ll get to next.

 Having completed the JMT, I can say with a high level of certainty that to truly experience the Sierra Nevada mountains is a completely different and even orthogonal experience than that of JMT thru-hike.